 Second Offense: (in any class) Student must re-do assignment to meet standards without cheating/plagiarism.
 Student may receive up 70% credit for revised assignment.
-Serve 5 days detention and parents will be notified by the teacher and Principal will log the activity.
+Serve 3 days detention and parents will be notified by the teacher and Principal will log the activity.

-Third Offense: (in any class) Parents will be notified, Principal will log the activity and student may face punishment up to suspension or loss of credit for the course, at the administrations discretion.
+Third Offense: (in any class) Parents will be notified, Principal will log the activity and the student will serve 1 - 3 days of I.S.S. at the administrations discretion.
+If three offenses occur in the same class, the student may face loss of credit.